coralproject/talk/docs/plugins-quickstart.md

 ### Watch from the Browser

 I open up `http://localhost:3000` in a web browser and see the default comment stream.
-I then open the dev tools console which:
+I then open the dev tools console, which:

 * shows any _run time_ errors/warnings generated on the front end.
 * shows any temporary `console.log()` statements I add during development.